DeepSourceCorp/globstar/docs/introduction.md

 * **CI-friendly**: Run Globstar in any CI/CD pipeline by downloading the binary.
 There are no dependencies to install.
 It'll automatically detect the `.globstar` directory and run all the checkers.

-* **Truly open-source**: The Globstar CLI and all pre-defined checkers are distributed under the MIT license, so you can use it in your commercial projects without any restrictions.
+* **Truly open-source**: The Globstar CLI and all builtin checkers are distributed under the MIT license, so you can use it in your commercial projects without any restrictions.

 ## Why tree-sitter?